Chart Color Schemes

 Morpeth lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a 2021 base year.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Projected demographic shifts indicate a significant population increase in the top quartile of regional areas nationally, with Morpeth expected to expand by 502 persons to 2041, reflecting a total increase of 23.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Considering these projections, a significant population increase in the top quartile of regional areas across the nation is forecast for the Morpeth SA2, expecting an expansion by 500 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 23.7% over the 17 years.

 Frequently Asked Questions - Population